 We drove from south to north on our self-drive through Kruger National Park, spending 8 weeks covering as much of its 3000 kilometres of roads as we could.

 Deciding where to go and planning your Kruger itinerary will depend on your time frames, interests and the season.
-This Kruger guide will help you choose the best options for your own self-drive safari in Kruger National Park.
+This Kruger guide will help you choose the best options for your own self-drive safari in the Park.

 KRUGER SELF-DRIVE SAFARI: THE ULTIMATE GUIDE